-Milksnake Phase, Banded (\$30-100)
+Milksnake Phase, Banded (\$40-85)

-Banded cornsnakes (side view) have been bred to have wide saddles, or saddles which connect to the side blotches for a banded look.
+Banded cornsnakes (side view) have been bred to have wide

-The milksnake phase lines are intended to resemble eastern milksnakes.
+The milksnake phase lines

+are intended to resemble eastern milksnakes.
 They were started with Miami corns, and as a result tend to have a light/clean ground color.
 Milksnake phase corns have also been crossed into motley lines.